Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 “This is Xiao Xingchen’s sword,” he told Xue Yang once all the children were gone.

 Lan Sizhui had been the last to disappear from the frame of the door in spite of Wei Wuxian’s orders.
-Wei Wuxian could still feel the hopelessness of his gaze before the door had closed.
+Wei Wuxian could still feel the hopelessness of his gaze before the wooden panel had closed between them.

 “Yes,” Xue Yang said amiably.
 “I find it rather agreeable to me.”